-My wife and I went vegan about two years ago.
+My wife and I went vegan a few years ago.
 We quickly realised that it can sometimes be difficult to know if a food contains ingredients that aren’t vegan-friendly.
 We started using a popular barcode scanning app to help us check a food’s ingredients but got frustrated with how it didn’t always have an accurate list of ingredients for the food we were checking.

 My background is in software development, so I realised that I could just make a service myself.
 This was the start of Chomp.
 Six months later I launched the Chomp website.
 The website made it possible for anyone to search for food or enter a barcode.
 Our algorithm would then check the food’s ingredients for 650+ ingredients that certain diets may want to avoid.
 This made it easy for someone who avoids gluten to quickly check if a food has an ingredient that contains gluten.

 A year and a half later Chomp has checked the ingredients on over 600,000 foods for 115,000+ people.
 Traffic to the Chomp website has grown about 35% per month and most of the traffic is from mobile devices.